 "It's up to you.
 I come anyway.
 I meant what I said though.
 I think you could be a great skater, maybe even good enough for the Olympics or something.”

 I thought about it.
-I knew what he wanted me to do was dishonest, but I really wanted to go more often.
+I knew what he wanted me to do was dishonest, but I wanted to go more often.
 I didn't want to lie to my mother, so I decided to lie to myself instead.
-If Charlie thought I might be good enough for the Olympics, I should definitely come.
+If Charlie thought I might be good enough for the Olympics, I should definitely go.
 That would make my mother proud.

 I nodded my head.
 "I guess.”